IPLSplatoon/sos-overlays-2/README.md

 4. Access the dashboard from `http://localhost:9090/` in your browser.

 5. Access the graphics from the "Graphics" tab in the dashboard.
 Add the overlays to your streaming application of choice using a **browser** source.
-Use a chromium based browser to access graphics (Google Chrome, Edge, Opera).
+Use a chromium based browser to access graphics (Chrome, Edge, Opera).

 ## Usage